Can I Use a Loan to Pay for a Funeral?

 A funeral loan works much like other types of unsecured debt: You simply apply for the loan amount you need and, if you qualify, the lender will deposit the amount in your bank account (or cut you a check).

-You then pay back the balance, plus interest, over the course of a set term, or loan lifespan, usually somewhere between two and 12 years.
+You then pay back the balance, plus interest, over the course of a set term, or loan lifespan, usually somewhere between two and seven years or longer.

 You’ll pay the loan in monthly installments, like most other bills.
 Depending on your lender’s policies, you may be able to pay off the loan in full earlier.
 But always check to ensure you won’t get penalized for doing so.